 - Make sure you've developed procedures within your office to give patients clinical summaries in the required three business days.

 Texas regional extension centers (RECs) can help your practice with the meaningful use measures through onsite technical consulting.
-Their services are designed to take your practice from its current state – whether you are starting with a paper-based system or looking to optimize your current EHR system – to "meaningful use" to qualify for the federal EHR incentives.
 The Texas RECs understand the unique challenges physicians face and will work with you to fully realize the benefits of EHRs in improving efficiencies and patient care.

 Action, Sept.
 1, 2011